envirra/wordpress-guzine/docs/getting-started.md

 5. After click on WordPress you will see a popup of **WordPress Importer**.
 You need to install **WordPress Importer** for uploading XML file.
 Now click on **Install Now** Button then activate your plugin.

-6. Now you can Upload the dummy content .xml file using the form provided on that page then click on **Upload file and Import** button.
+6. Now you can Upload the dummy content `demo.xml` file using the form provided on that page then click on **Upload file and Import** button.

 7. You will be asked to map the authors in this export file to users on the blog.
 For each author, you may choose to map to an existing user on the blog or to create a new user.
 You will then have the choice to import attachments, so click on the **Download and import file attachments** check-box and click on **Submit** button.